Location: Cortez, Colorado, United States

 Room and Board Arrangements

 Our 170-acre rural campus includes indoor and outdoor learning facilities, an archaeological laboratory, and a lodge (with dining hall).
 It's a peaceful place to relax, watch wildlife, walk through the woods, and enjoy panoramic mountain views from the rocking chairs on the lodge deck.

 Students live in a coed dormitory, and they are fully supervised by counselors and other Crow Canyon staff during their stay.
 Their roommates are other students of the same sex, and same-sex showers and restrooms are down the hall.
 All rooms have bunk beds—students must bring their own bedding and towels.

 Three delicious, healthy meals are served each day.
 Hearty entrees, fresh fruits and vegetables, and a salad bar are standard fare, and most special diets can be accommodated.

 Be sure to see Plan Your Visit to learn more about Crow Canyon and our campus.

-Number of credits offered: Transferable high school credit is available through Montezuma-Cortez High School.
+Number of credits offered: High school credit must be arranged with your own high school before you arrive at Crow Canyon.
 Graduated high school seniors may apply for two continuing education units from Adams State College for an additional fee.

 23390 Road K